mcosovic/JuliaGrid.jl/README.md

-# JuliaGrid

-## MATGRID
+## JuliaGrid

 <a href="https://github.com/mcosovic/MATGRID/wiki/MATGRID"><img align="right" width="145" src="/src/doc/logo_julia.png" /></a>

-JULIAGRID is an easy-to-use simulation tool for researchers and educators provided as a Julia package, with source code released under MIT License.
-JULIAGRID is inspired by Matpower and allows a variety of display and manipulation options.
+JuliaGrid is an easy-to-use simulation tool for researchers and educators provided as a Julia package, with source code released under MIT License.
+JuliaGrid is inspired by Matpower and allows a variety of display and manipulation options.

 We have tested and verified simulation tool using different scenarios to the best of our ability.
 As a user of this simulation tool, you can help us to improve future versions, we highly appreciate your feedback about any errors, inaccuracies, and bugs.
 For more information, please visit our [wiki](https://github.com/mcosovic/MATGRID/wiki/MATGRID) site.